cpapasavvas/PVsynsytium/README.md

 # PVsynsytium
-propagation of activity through the synsytium of fast spiking interneurons
+propagation of activity through the synsytium of fast spiking interneurons (through their gap junctions)

 Running Neuron through Python by using PyNN (https://neuralensemble.org/PyNN/)